 - Tricerachops of Super Dinosaur is a half-dinosaur, half-human mutant who evidently has mammaries.

 - In the Sigil series from CrossGen, female saurians have pronounced busts.

 - In the German Club Nintendo comic, one storyline has an apparently older Wendy O. Koopa drawn with hair and breasts.

-- In the Shadowchasers franchise, the ophidia are a race of Snake People where this is common for females, and Non-Mammalian Hair is occasionally found on both genders.
-This is actually brought up one chapter of the second fic, where it states a female ophidia's mammaries are non-functional, and if they ever nursed their young, it was millennia ago.
-(And along with their hair, it also suggests they may be more closely related to humans than some members of both races will care to admit.)
+- In the Shadowchasers Series, the ophidia are a race of Snake People where this is common for females, and Non-Mammalian Hair is occasionally found on both genders.
+This is actually brought up in one chapter of the second fic, where it states a female ophidia's mammaries are non-functional, and if they ever nursed their young, it was millennia ago.

 - In Larklight, a reptile girl (who is presumably the equivalent of a teenager) is remarked upon as not having these — specifically in the context of how ridiculous it makes her look when she wears a dress not specifically tailored for her.
 The tail doesn't help matters there.